Worship: Connecting with God

 In all of our worship spaces, the altar serves as an important focal point for our worship.
 Our Altar Guild provides the invaluable service of preparing the sanctuaries for service.
 They maintain and change the adorning linen with the season, prepare and set the altar, and help to make the sanctuaries beautiful and ready for worship.
 The Guild performs these duties for regular worship services, in addition to special services such as burials, weddings, or baptisms.

-Chalicists, also called Eucharistic Ministers, are licensed to bear the chalice during the Eucharist, and to assist the Celebrant during the celebration of the Eucharist.
+Chalicists are trained to bear the chalice during the Eucharist, and to assist the Celebrant during the celebration of the Eucharist.
 They are particularly visible and important ministers in our worship and at all of our special liturgies, such as Holy Week and other holidays.
 The role of Chalicist is a special and intimate ministry: helping to feed the people of God with the Body and Blood of Christ.

 Part of the team that helps prepare our spaces for worship, the Flower Guild is by far the most fragrant!
-The Guild members work with the coordinator(s) to purchase and arrange flowers to adorn our spaces, for both regular services and special services.
+The Guild members work with the coordinator(s) to purchase and arrange flowers to adorn our spaces, for both regular services and special services such as weddings and funerals.
 They also fill our spaces to the brim with gorgeous arrangements for Easter and Christmas.

-If you've ever been to a new church for the first time, you know that it isn't always easy to find your way, or to know where to go or what to do.
-Our Ushers help our worship services flow smoothly, by helping parishioners find seats, take communion, answer questions, or give directions.
+If you’ve ever been to a new church for the first time, you know that it isn’t always easy to find your way, or to know where to go or what to do.
+Our Ushers help our worship services flow smoothly, by greeting parishioners, helping them find seats, take communion, answer questions, or give directions.

 Music can lift us up